 How to Prepare Your Home for Earthquakes

-More than 1,500 earthquakes occurred in the United States in 2019, the most recent year for which the statistics are available from the U.S. Geological Survey.
-Only one of these measured in the category (magnitude of 8.0 or higher) where significant damage is likely.
+More than 2,200 earthquakes occurred in the United States in 2021, the most recent year for which the statistics are available from the U.S. Geological Survey.
+Three of these measured in the category (magnitude of 8.0 or higher) where significant damage is likely.
 Most earthquakes measured between 5 and 5.9 on a seismometer.

 Taking basic steps now to prepare your home for an earthquake can help to keep you safe and prevent damage to your home and prized possessions.